⇰ To Index Page

 The Jains are divided into two sects, the Digambaras ("sky-clad") and the Svetambaras ("white-robed"), who are more numerous.
 Jain temples are dedicated to one of the tirthankaras.
 The Sravanabelagola, a Digambara temple has 18m high sculpture of Gomateswarabuilt around 938 AD.
 Jains have constructed some of the most impressively carved temples in India and the sculptures on the temples can be spectacular.

-Rishabhdev (similar to Eishaba or nandhi)
+Rishabhdev (similar to nandhi)

 Rishabhdev was the first Tirthankar.
 The eldest son of Rishabhdev, is said to be Bharat, the one who ruled India or the whole world and India is called after him.
 Rishabhdev had two daughters.